alexliesenfeld/health/README.md

 ### Example

-The exapmple below shows a configuration that adds
+The example below shows a configuration that adds

 - a status listener to a check that will be called whenever the status of the check changes (e.g. from "up" to "down"), and